pypsa-meets-earth/pypsa-earth/doc/wildcards.rst

 Wildcards
 #########

-It is easy to run PyPSA-Africa for multiple scenarios using the wildcards feature of ``snakemake``.
+It is easy to run PyPSA-Earth for multiple scenarios using the wildcards feature of ``snakemake``.
 Wildcards allow to generalise a rule to produce all files that follow a regular expression pattern which e.g. defines one particular scenario.
 One can think of a wildcard as a parameter that shows up in the input/output file names of the ``Snakefile`` and thereby determines which rules to run,